expothecary/geo_sql/README.md

 This allows those macros to generate the correct SQL statements for the backend being used.
 If no rep is passed to those functions, they assume PostGIS compatibility.

+Note that the value passed must be the literal repo module name.
+Passing in a variable to which the repo was assigned will usually fail unless wrapped in a macro context, as Ecto does all of its magic at compile-time, making the value of runtime variables unnavailable for constructing queries (which is different from populating them with values).
+Usually this is not an issue.

+#### Composition

 `GeoSQL` macros can also be freely composted and used together, such as this query which uses a number of standard and Postgis-specific features together: